Natural Resources: Definition, Types, and Examples

 6. Soil aids in the cultivation of crops and forests.

-7. Different artifacts ranging from the fossils of dinosaurs to thousand year old civilizations, the soil contains all of earth's history.
+7. Different artifacts ranging from the fossils of dinosaurs to thousand-year-old civilizations, the soil contains all of earth's history.

 Do you know that soil is an exhaustible resource?
 The use of large amounts of fertilizers and pesticides is affecting the quality and fertility of the soil.
 We are also losing the most fertile layer of soil.
 The degradation of soil is affecting the production of good crops and biodiversity.
 Large-scale deforestation is leading to soil erosion.